mbj/mutant/README.md

 ----------

 Mutation testing is slow.
 To make it fast the selection of the correct set of tests to run is the key.
-Mutant currently has the following buildin strategies
+Mutant currently supports the following buildin strategies:

 ### --rspec-dm2